Duued/cs-website/README.md

 4. Push your changes to your forked repository.
 5. Create a pull request to merge your changes into the main repository.

-## Code Owners

-The code owners for this repository are listed in the `.github/CODEOWNERS` file.

 ## Contact

 For any questions or inquiries, please contact the repository owner at [Duued](https://github.com/Duued).